vdaular-dev/kantv/README.md

 - UI refactor

-Pls attention this is **NOT** the latest source code of project KanTV and couldn't generate kantv apk from source code. it should be ok someday and thanks for your patience.
+Pls attention this is **NOT** the latest source code of project KanTV and couldn't generate kantv-1.2.4 apk from source code. it should be ok someday and thanks for your patience.

 ### How to build project